Dental

 At-Home LED Light Whitening

-For whiter teeth without any bleach, tooth damage, or sensitivity, try a natural LED light whitening kit.
+For whiter teeth without any bleach, tooth damage, or sensitivity, try a natural LED light whitening system.
 Instead of forcing harmful chemicals into the hard structure of your teeth, LED whitening harnesses the power of blue and red light to safely and naturally brighten your smile.

 LEDs, or “light emitting diodes,” produce light differently than a standard incandescent or fluorescent light bulb.
 Though LEDs release extremely bright light when an electrical current is present, they don’t produce the wasted heat energy that other types of lights do.
 This makes it possible for LEDs to deliver total efficiency from the second they turn on.